PatriceVignola/dot-model-loader/README.md

 npm install dot-model-loader --save
 ```

----

 ## Usage

-So far, the public API is very simple and you only need to call the following function: `DotModelLoader.load()`.
+So far, the public API is very simple and you only need to call the following function: `loadDotModel(buffer: ArrayBuffer)`.
 Here's how you can use use it to build an app on different environments.

 ### Pure JavaScript